2023 Most Popular Drafting & Design Engineering Associate Degree Schools in the Plains States Region

 On average, design engineering tech graduates from MSC Southeast take out $19,238 in student loans while working on their Associate Degree.

-Minnesota State Community and Technical College ranked #6 on this year’s Most Popular Drafting & Design Engineering Associate Degree Schools in the Plains States Region list.
-Located in the remote town of Fergus Falls, M State is a public school with a medium-sized student population.
+Minnesota State Community and Technical College did quite well in this year’s ranking of the most popular places for drafting and design engineering technology students to get a associate degree.
+It came in at #6 on the list.
+Located in the remote town of Fergus Falls, M State is a public school with a moderately-sized student population.

 Women make up 24% of the design engineering tech majors at the school.